 To Europe add and save and student 3 to North America and hit save and now those are there now also it’s so heart faint and hard to see but there’s actually the same sort of view as option here.
 These little lips.
 He’s so I can test as role and now it’s going to show me now with the report looks like if I had that role and so I can actually switch toggle here and see what it looks like is Europe and see what it look like.

-It was north of Echo reply so now I see that I’ve got it set up.
+It was north so now I see that I’ve got it set up.
 I also see that I’ve also now associated with particular right users.
 And so that’s it now.
 It’s all set up and if I were actually to go over and I’ve got another machine here where I’m logged in as PBI student.
 Oh one actually might ask me make me log out first.
 So let’s see here.

 Yeah, there it is.
 And I go to content.
 First of all, this is the next point to make I’ll show you this first, but I’ll make a point so you see I’m student.
 Oh one and I logged in as student.
 No one and this is the report gave me just the Pacific region.

-There’s one other little Nuance here though is when you’re setting up your workspaces.
+There’s one other little nuance here though is when you’re setting up your workspaces.

-And so this is like the workspace you grant access to people to the workspace and here I’ve made Student 1 and student to I’ve given them viewer permissions on the workspace and you have other options here, but the point to note is that the role of Securities only applied for people who have Viewer permissions.
+And so this is like the workspace you grant access to people to the workspace and here I’ve made Student 1 and student to I’ve given them viewer permissions on the workspace and you have other options here, but the point to note is that the role of securities only applied for people who have viewer permissions.
 So if you’ve got people in his workspace that have higher level permissions like contributor member admin, they’re going to be able to see all of the data even if you tried to set so if of roles and associated with the roles, so that’s actually something to keep in mind.

-This is a very much suck targeted towards those sort of viewer consumer roles within Power BI and you also didn’t have to be careful because if you give people permission to download the data set Like here, I can download the PBX file or analyzing Excel or download the file, then they’ll be able to get to a WC all of the data.
+This is a very much suck targeted towards those sort of viewer consumer roles within Power BI and you also didn’t have to be careful because if you give people permission to download the dataset, I can download the PBX file or analyzing Excel or download the file, then they’ll be able to get to a WC all of the data.
 So again, you got to make sure when you’re setting up this the broader security and access privileges you set that up the way you want.